kunkun9811/smart-todo/README.md

 A smart todo application with assistant bot that help you extract requested information without user digging through their todos

+## Branch Info

+- [table-view-deprecated] : this branch was my initial approach in doing both board view and table view.
+Due to my own decision, I decided to focus on **board view** and **calendar functionalities**

 ## Important Info/updates

 - Currently using JSON Server [https://github.com/typicode/json-server] as mock server for now.
 The JSON mock server data repo is @ [https://github.com/kunkun9811/smart-todo-mock-server/tree/main]